KDE/documentation-develop-kde-org/content/hig/style/icons/colorful/category_preferences.md

 icons as unique members in a set.
 {{< /do >}}
 {{< dont src="/hig/category-unique-dont.png" >}}
-Don't make icons too similar to eachother--- this impairs the ability of users to distinguish them.
+Don't make icons too similar to each other--- this impairs the ability of users to distinguish them.
 {{< /dont >}}
 {{< /compare >}}

 {{< alert color="danger" title="Caution" >}}
-Be careful when making icons extremely unique from eachother---they may not appear in contexts that inform users that they're related.
+Be careful when making icons extremely unique from each other---they may not appear in contexts that inform users that they're related.
 ![Be careful when making icons extremely unique from eachother---they may not appear in contexts that inform users that they're related.](/hig/category-unique-caution.png)
 {{< /alert >}}